 StageFright is managed by Tiro Venter, Executive Director.
 Currently enrolled for his Masters in Drama, Tiro holds a B-Tech Drama with majors in Applied Theatre and Children’s Theatre.
 StageFright Edutainment specializes in Tailor-Made Live Industrial Theatre shows performed Live at our clients’ workplaces.

-Com Events & Promos & Prod cc (StageFright Edutainment), is a registered South African company, specialising in Edutainment that provides multi-disciplinary services in the fields of Industrial Theatre; Road Shows, Activations, Awareness Campaigns; Events Management; Corporate Communications; Community Mobilization; Stakeholder Management; as well as Institutional and Social Development Services including Emotional Dynamisization, Teambuilding Interventions by way of Open Space Workshop Technology and Focus Group Discussions.
+StageFright Edutainment is a registered South African company, specialising in Edutainment that provides multi-disciplinary services in the fields of Industrial Theatre; Road Shows; Activations; Awareness Campaigns; Events Management; Corporate Communications; Community Mobilisation; Stakeholder Management; as well as Institutional and Social Development Services including Emotional Dynamisisation, Teambuilding Interventions such as Open Space Workshop Technology and Focus Group Discussions.

 We are a specialist edutainment company that provides multi-disciplinary services in the form of: